 To obtain an apostille stamp for adoption papers, follow these steps:

-2. Verify the requirements for obtaining an apostille stamp in your country.
+- Verify the requirements for obtaining an apostille stamp in your country.
+Notarization may be required for certain documents as part of the process.

-Pro Tip: Ensure that all adoption documents are complete and accurate before submitting them for the apostille stamp to avoid any delays in the process.
+Pro Tip: Ensure that all adoption documents are complete, accurate, and properly notarized before submitting them for the apostille stamp to avoid any delays in the process.

 Looks like you’ll need more than just a marriage certificate to make it official.